A numerically stable algorithm for integrating Bayesian models using Markov melding: Abstract

 \section{Abstract}

 When statistical analyses consider multiple data sources, Markov melding provides a method for combining the source-specific Bayesian models.
-Models often contain different quantities of information due to variation in the richness of model-specific data, or availability of model-specific prior information.
-We show that this can make the multi-stage Markov chain Monte Carlo sampler employed by Markov melding unstable and unreliable.
-We propose a robust multi-stage algorithm that estimates the required prior marginal self-density ratios using weighted samples, dramatically improving accuracy in the tails of the distribution, thus stabilising the algorithm and providing reliable inference.
+Markov melding joins together submodels that have a common quantity.
+One challenge is that the prior for this quantity can be implicit, and its prior density must be estimated.
+We show that error in this density estimate makes the two-stage Markov chain Monte Carlo sampler employed by Markov melding unstable and unreliable.
+We propose a robust two-stage algorithm that estimates the required prior marginal self-density ratios using weighted samples, dramatically improving accuracy in the tails of the distribution.
+The stabilised version of the algorithm is pragmatic and provides reliable inference.
 We demonstrate our approach using an evidence synthesis for inferring HIV prevalence, and an evidence synthesis of A/H1N1 influenza. \\ \\ \textit{keywords:} biased sampling; data integration; evidence synthesis; kernel density estimation; multi-source inference; self-density ratio; weighted sampling.